mr0406/evolving-clinic/docs/clinic-overview.md

 - Consistent pricing eliminates manual price entry errors
 - Complete price history tracking maintains records of all pricing changes with effective dates

+## Doctor Work Schedules
+- Each doctor can have individual work schedules with different days and hours
+- Doctors can work different days of the week (Monday through Sunday)
+- Flexible working hours - each doctor sets their own start and end times for each day
+- Doctors can have completely off days with no appointments
+- System enforces doctor-specific schedules instead of clinic-wide business hours

 ## Appointment Scheduling
 - No more double bookings
 - Appointments have guaranteed time slots
-- Business hours enforced (Monday-Friday, 9:00 AM - 5:00 PM only)
+- Doctor-specific working hours enforced (replaces old Monday-Friday, 9:00 AM - 5:00 PM system-wide restriction)
-- System prevents scheduling outside clinic operating hours
+- System prevents scheduling outside individual doctor's working hours
 - Automated duration calculation based on service types
 - Automatic price capture from service type at time of scheduling
 - Appointments can be scheduled for specific doctors